Blog

 If you would ask me about two good reasons why I like to work with React - and use it primarily when doing frontend development - it would really make me think.

 When I first started to work with React I didn't have a real choice.
-I started working at a job where there was no question if we should use Angular β†—, Vue β†— or Svelte β†— or anything else.
+I started working at a job where there was no question if we should use Angular Opens in new tab, Vue Opens in new tab or Svelte Opens in new tab or anything else.

 No, it was already defined that React would be the weapon of choice and there was already written a lot of code in React.
 I was just thrown into this React hole and never had the chance to crawl back out.
 End of story.